BCIT-SoCAS/ceons/README.md

 **B:** Load topology button that opens up a file chooser to load .eon files onto the map and network topology area.

+**C:** Update topology button that opens up a dialog window where the user can edit an existing network topology.

+**D:** Mouse Mode allows you to select from three different modes:

+1. Changes the drawing state to none, which has no effect upon user interaction with a loaded network topology.

-**C:** Changes the drawing state to allow user to select a node or link on a loaded network topology.
+2. Changes the drawing state to allow user to select a node or link on a loaded network topology.
 Once clicked, this displays information in the Live Info pane.

-**D:** Changes the drawing state to none, which has no effect upon user interaction with a loaded network topology.
+3. Changes the drawing state to allow user to drag a loaded map around.

+**E:** Language dropdown allows you to choose the language that the simulator will be displayed in.

 ## 3) Simulation Settings Controller
 ![image alt text](./docs/image_21.png)